There can be fluctuations in Bitsight Security Ratings, which coincides with the daily shifts in:

 - The number of new observations.

-- Adjustments when events fully decay or when records complete their lifetime and no longer impacts the rating.
+- Adjustments when events fully decay or when records complete their lifetime and no longer impact the rating.

 The displayed rating changes in 10-point increments.
 However, the underlying rating is computed on a finer scale.